Premetro: History

-The first city to carry a portion of a streetcar line through the city center in a tunnel was Marseille, France, in 1893, with its Noailles subterranean station (see Marseille tramway).
-It was initially operated by horse-drawn wagons.
-The next prominent example was the Tremont Street subway (1897) in Boston, today part of the MBTA Green Line.
-These early tunnels were intended solely to reduce streetcar congestion on surface streets, not for later conversion to metro service.
+An early example of was the Tremont Street subway (1897) in Boston, today part of the MBTA Green Line.
+This tunnel was intended solely to reduce streetcar congestion on surface streets, not for later conversion to metro service.
+However between 1901 and 1908, two out of four tracks were used for rapid transit service including high platforms.
 Several early streetcar tunnels, including the Steinway Tunnel and East Boston Tunnel, were later converted to metro operation.
-However, the small loading gauge, tight curves, and steep grades of the streetcar tunnels required smaller metro cars than otherwise desirable.
+However, the small loading gauge, tight curves, and steep grades of the streetcar tunnels required shorter metro cars than otherwise desirable.
+In 1950 Stockholm converted a 1920s tram tunnel for its first rapid transit line.